Q&A on telescope meniscus mirrors by Mel Bartels

 Tom Otvos slumped and parabolized a thin 14 inch F2.6.

 BVCTek has made/makes thin meniscus mirrors using laminated glass layers.
-Chris Fuld's 41 inch and my 20 inch are examples.
+Chris Fuld's 41 inch is an example.

 Norm Fullum makes thin meniscus mirrors.
 See the posting describing the mirror and scope.